Skip to main content

 Sustainable seafood has long been a cornerstone of U.S. fisheries—anchored in science, strong management, and third-party certification.
 But with rising expectations around climate action, responsible sourcing, and traceability, the bar continues to move.

-This forward-looking session explores how global seafood leaders are building on that foundation to meet the next generation of sustainability goals—combining robust standards with new technology, cross-sector collaboration, and transparent practices that resonate with consumers and markets alike.
+Held on October 24th during One Ocean Week Seattle, this forward-looking session explores how global seafood leaders are building on that foundation to meet the next generation of sustainability goals—combining robust standards with new technology, cross-sector collaboration, and transparent practices that resonate with consumers and markets alike.

 Meet the Panelists